 Need horses to carry your packs or you?
 Professional guides and their horses are available for hire to go in and out of the valley.
-(Go to the horseback section under activities for info on riding into the valley.)
-Here's what you shoulk know about packhorses and packing:

-Reserve ahead of arrival.
+- Reserve ahead of arrival.
 Since horses and their guides are limited, especially during high season, it’s recommended to reserve horses in advance.
 Horses furthermore need time to be readied – shoed, properly fed and moved.

-65 kilos max.
-Each packhorse holds up to 65 kilos – depending on the horse – and is mainly divided into two even loads.
+- 65 kilos max.
+Each packhorse holds up to 65 kilos – depending on the horse – and is divided into two even loads.
 These two larger, evenly weighted loads (like big backpacks or bags) are tied on to the upper sides of the horses flanks and are exposed, thus they should not have fragile items.
 One smaller yet lighter load that rests high and between the larger loads, allows for carrying fragile items.
 If your larger loads are uneven, items must be moved around to balance them.

-Care for the delicate items.
+- Care for the delicate items.
 Items tend to get smashed, so fragile items should be carried apart or well protected.

 - All horses are accompanied by a guide.
 Don’t just drop off your bags at the trailhead and head up to La Junta.
 Meet your guide.
 Ask to see the horses.
 Help the guide to arrange your bags.
 He or she will likely need to move items from one bag to another to even loads.
 Arrange which campground and a time to meet in La Junta.